oldwatchlover/SortSuite/README.md

 I have extracted that code and cleaned it up a bit, with a test program.

-Then I added several other sorting algorithms... most of them have correct stdlib type API's, others are just toys, and can only sort an array of integers (see the source code).
+Then I added several other sorting algorithms.
+All of them have correct stdlib type API's, as well as simpler versions that just sort integer arrays.

     bubblesort.h        - header file, for bubble sort functions bubblesort.c        - implements BubbleSort() and BubbleSortINT()